MCFpy/mcf/docs/source/FAQ.rst

   For more examples you can check out the :ref:`Getting Started <getting-started>` or the :doc:`user_guide`.

-  As with the :py:class:`~optpolicy_functions.OptimalPolicy` class, further results are also stored in the "out" folder either as PDF, txt or csv files.
+  As with the :py:class:`~mcf_functions.ModifiedCausalForest` class, further results are also stored in the "out" folder either as PDF, txt or csv files.

 - **How can I determine which data points were excluded during common support checks and access the corresponding dataframe?**

   We recommend you check the :ref:`Common Support <common-support>` section.
-Additonally, you can check which data points were excluded in the in the common support section of the PDF file which is automatically generated.
+Additonally, you can check which data points were excluded in the common support section of the PDF file which is automatically generated.

 - **How do I access the dataframe representing the final sample that passed common support criteria?**